 #7 Get creative with your content

 No one likes to follow accounts with boring and outright sale-sy content.
-Yes, it is obvious that you have to post marketing content for promoting your products, but overdoing it has repercussions.
+Yes, it is obvious that you have to post marketing content to promote your products, but overdoing it has repercussions.

 Instagram is a space where creativity and artistry rule, and content that is engaging ultimately wins.
 Make sure you relate your posts with the trending discussion topics to generate maximum response.